rodacapera/testnewcombin/README.md

 # This is a test proyect
-## Please login whit username: sarah and password: connor
+## Please, log in whit username: sarah and password: connor

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).